 - You have to insure at least your trip’s full prepaid, non-refundable cost (you can’t round it down).
 If you don’t know your final trip cost, estimate it high to be safe.
 You can always lower it prior to your departure date.
 If it drops you to a lower trip cost range, you can get a partial refund, and

-- You must get your travel insurance in the first 14 or 21 days after your first trip payment date (Travel Guard = 14 days, IMG = 20 days, TravelSafe = 21 days, Travel Insured WTP and WTP Plus = 21 days or no later than 24 Hours after you make your final Trip payment (CSA Freestyle Luxe), and
+- You must get your travel insurance in the first 14 to 21 days after your first trip payment date (Travel Guard = 14 days, IMG = 20 days, TravelSafe = 21 days, Travel Insured WTP and WTP Plus = 21 days for MO, MT, NY, PA or WA residents or no later than 24 Hours after you make your final Trip payment (CSA Freestyle Luxe), and

 - You have to cover your trip’s full length.